brotkrueml/schema/Documentation/Developer/API/Index.rst

    $schemaManager->addType($person);

-That's it ... if you call the according page the structured data is embedded automatically into the head section:
+That's it ... if you call the according page the structured markup is embedded automatically into the head section:

 .. code-block:: json